graphcommerce-org/graphcommerce/.changeset/big-ghosts-search.md

 '@graphcommerce/framer-scroller': minor
 ---

-Added option to disable zoom in sideBarGallery
+Added a disableZoom prop to SidebarGallery to disable all zoom functionality